univention/univention-corporate-server/doc/changelog/index.rst

 General
 *******

-* The dependency of `univention-fix-ucr-dns` on `py3dns` has been replaced by `dnspython` to support EDNS, which is required for virtual machines on AWS- EC2 and OpenStack.
-This also fixes an issue with "Amazon Provided DNS", which only supports "recursive queries": as such they were not identified as forwarding DNS services and did not get moved from UCR variables `nameserver[123]` to `dns/forwarder[123]`.
+* The dependency of :command:`univention-fix-ucr-dns` on :program:`py3dns` has been replaced by :program:`dnspython` to support EDNS, which is required for virtual machines on AWS- EC2 and OpenStack.
+This also fixes an issue with "Amazon Provided DNS", which only supports "recursive queries": as such they were not identified as forwarding DNS services and did not get moved from |UCSUCRV|\ s :envvar:`nameserver[123]` to :envvar:`dns/forwarder[123]`.
 This resulted in UCS domain specific queries being sent wrongly to the "Amazon Provided DNS", which then were not able to answer them and returned a failure instead, leading to all kind of application errors (:uv:bug:`56911`).